Folkearth: Musical style

+Folkearth was self-described as a musical forum representing several established folk and metal musicians joined together from all parts of the world.

-Because of the structure of Folkearth, the recording is also different from that of most bands.
-Each song begins from an individual or band that is involved in Folkearth and later the other members add their touch to it.
-Sometimes the work on a single song is based on a single riff or melody; other times some artist writes a song entirely on his own and other musicians simply orchestrate minor details on it.
+Because of the structure of Folkearth, the recording process is also different from that of most bands.
+Each song begins with an individual or band which volunteered to collaborate with Folkearth, and later other members add their touch to it.
+Sometimes the work on a single song is based on a single riff or melody; other times, an artist writes a song entirely on their own and other musicians simply orchestrate minor details on it.
 The band members also do not work all together, but rather in small groups, exchanging material they record with others.
-The music Folkearth makes is regular folk/Viking metal, while they incorporate a diverse selection of folk instruments, such as lute, nyckelharpa, shawm, saz and many others.
-The extent that traditional instruments and elements are used varies greatly between songs.
+The music Folkearth makes is regular folk and Viking metal, which incorporates a diverse selection of folk instruments, such as the lute, nyckelharpa, shawm, saz and many others.
+The extent to which traditional instruments and elements are used varies greatly between songs.

 Lyrics

-The lyrics are all written in English with the exception of "Gryningssång".
-The main topic of Folkearth's lyrics are ancient history, beliefs, and mythology, especially Norse mythology.
+The lyrics are all written in English, with the exception of "Gryningssång".
+The main topic of Folkearth's lyrics is ancient history, beliefs, and mythology, especially Norse mythology.
 Celtic mythology and Greek mythology are also present in Folkearth's lyrics.
 Folkearth's songs tell stories and their purpose is to entertain, not to carry a symbolic or personal message.